X

-Nothing beats the flavor of freshly-harvested broccoli straight from the garden.
-However, broccoli season often comes on all at once, with too many heads ready to harvest and eat at the same time.
+Nothing beats the flavor of freshly harvested broccoli straight from the garden.
+However, broccoli season often comes on all at once, with too many heads ready to harvest and eat simultaneously.
+Freezing broccoli is the best way to preserve the bounty for months after the harvests have ended.

-Freezing broccoli is the best way to preserve the broccoli bounty to enjoy for months after the harvests have ended.
-Broccoli florets will retain their flavor and resist freezer burn when you learn how to freeze broccoli and follow a few simple steps before freezing.
+Broccoli florets will retain their flavor and resist freezer burn when you learn to freeze broccoli and follow a few simple steps before freezing.

 Learn how to freeze broccoli for the best flavor and longest storage life with these steps: